pslucas0212/RHEL-EUS/README.md

 During the full support lifecycle a new minor release of RHEL occurs aproximately every six months.
 If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive efficient support from Red Hat.

-In this tutorial we will briefly review Red Hat's Red Hat Entperise Linux (RHEL) support lifecycle and learn about Extended Update Support (EUS) for RHEL).
-We look at the  options for managing the repos assoiciated with EUS that best meet your business needs.
+In this tutorial we will briefly review Red Hat's Red Hat Entperise Linux (RHEL) support lifecycle and learn about Extended Update Support (EUS) for RHEL.
+We will look at the  options for managing the repos assoiciated with EUS that best meet your business needs.

 EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
 With EUS you would have 24 months of support for a minor release of RHEL.